 ADHD

-Attention deficit hyperactivity disorder (ADHD) is a childhood onset developmental disorder, which frequently persists into adulthood.
-ADHD occurs in approximately 3-7% of the childhood population and in 2.5-4% of the adult population, with boys being over-represented, on average, approximately 3:1 (Asherson, Raz & Leykin 2015; Barkley 1997; Barkley 1990).
-ADHD is characterized by pervasive and developmental inappropriate difficulties with impulsivity, hyperactivity and attention (DuPaul, Weyandt & Janusis 2011).
-ADHD has a tendency to significantly affect human behavior and cognitive functions.
-ADHD is associated with high risk for low academic performance, poor peer and family relationships, conduct problems and delinquency, driving accidents and speeding violations and early substance experiments and abuse (Barkley 1997).
-In addition, could be associated with mental illness, interpersonal problems and delinquency, creating a substantial burden on families, social cares, health and criminal justice systems (Sonuga-Barke et al, 2013).
+Attention deficit hyperactivity disorder (ADHD) is a childhood onset developmental disorder that frequently persists into adulthood.
+ADHD occurs in approximately 3–7% of the childhood population and in 2.5–4% of the adult population, with boys over-represented by, on average, a ratio of approximately 3:1 (Asherson, Raz & Leykin 2015; Barkley 1997; Barkley 1990).
+ADHD is characterized by pervasive and developmentally inappropriate difficulties with impulsivity, hyperactivity, and attention (DuPaul, Weyandt & Janusis 2011).
+ADHD tends to significantly affect human behavior and cognitive functions.
+ADHD is associated with high risk for low academic performance; poor peer and family relationships; behavioral problems and delinquency; driving accidents; speeding violations, and early substance experiments and abuse (Barkley 1997).
+In addition, ADHD could be associated with mental illness, interpersonal problems, and delinquency, leading to a substantial burden on families, social welfare, health, and criminal justice systems (Sonuga-Barke et al, 2013).

-ADHD in adults has become a central focus of investigation and controversy, especially when that longitudinal data have established that a lot of children with ADHD continue to show persistent problems in adulthood, including notable impairment in occupational and social functioning (Nigg, Stavro, Ettenhofer, Hmabrick, Miller & Henderson, 2005).
+ADHD in adults has become a central focus of investigation and controversy, especially since longitudinal studies have established that many children with ADHD continue to show persistent problems into adulthood, including notable impairments in occupational and social functioning (Nigg, Stavro, Ettenhofer, Hmabrick, Miller & Henderson, 2005).

 Risky behavior and ADHD

-Risky behavior is defined as "engagement in behavior that is associated with some probability of undesirable results" (Boyer, 2006).
-ADHD is associated with specific risky behaviors such as dangerous driving and involvement in traffic accidents, smoking, gambling, unprotected sex and substance abuse (Pollak, Dekkers, Shoham, & Huizenga, 2019).
+Risky behavior is defined as “engagement in behavior that is associated with some probability of undesirable results” (Boyer, 2006).
+ADHD is associated with specific risky behaviors, such as dangerous driving and involvement in traffic accidents, smoking, gambling, unprotected sex, and substance abuse (Pollak, Dekkers, Shoham, & Huizenga, 2019).

 Driving

-Adults with ADHD are more frequently characterized by adverse driving outcomes.
-In addition, it was found that childhood ADHD predicted driving-related to risk taking behavior such as driving under the influence of alcohol, driving without a license and traffic violations (Barkley & Cox, 2007).
+Adults with ADHD are more frequently characterized as experiencing adverse driving outcomes.
+In addition, it was found that childhood ADHD predicted driving-related risk-taking behavior, such as driving under the influence of alcohol, driving without a license, and committing traffic violations (Barkley & Cox, 2007).

 Unprotected sex

-ADHD is associated with earlier sexual activity, more sex outside of relationships, a higher number of sexual partners, more sexually transmitted diseases and more partner pregnancies and teenage parenthood (Pollak, Dekkers, Shoham, & Huizenga, 2019).
+ADHD is associated with precocious sexual activity; more sex outside of relationships; promiscuity; more sexually transmitted diseases, and more unplanned and teenage pregnancies (Pollak, Dekkers, Shoham, & Huizenga, 2019).

 Substance abuse

 ADHD is associated with nicotine use in adolescence and with alcohol use disorder in adulthood (Charach, Yeung, Climans & Lillie, 2011).
-In addition adults with ADHD are more likely to develop dependence/abuse of alcohol, nicotine, marijuana and cocain (Lee et al, 2011)
+In addition, adults with ADHD are more likely to develop problems of alcohol, nicotine, marijuana, and cocaine abuse and/or dependence (Lee et al, 2011).

 Gambling

-There is a small but significant correlation between ADHD symptoms and gambling severity, with a prevalence of 18% of ADHD in problematic gamblers and a prevalence of 12% of problematic gambling in ADHD (Theule et al, 2016).
+There is a small, but significant, correlation between ADHD symptoms and gambling severity, with a prevalence of 18% among those diagnosed with ADHD, and a prevalence of 12% of problematic gambling among those diagnosed with ADHD (Theule et al, 2016).

-These findings, and other risky behavior variables, led to the conclusion that people with ADHD are risk-takers in a general sense (Shoam, Sonuga-Barke, Yaniv & Pollak, 2019).
+These findings, and other risky behavior variables, have led to the conclusion that people with ADHD are risk-takers in a general sense (Shoam, Sonuga-Barke, Yaniv & Pollak, 2019).

-The relationship between ADHD and risky behavior could be explained by executive dysfunctioning.
-The assume is that risky behavior in ADHD is caused by impaired impulse control, due to deficiencies in inhibition of prepotent responses, stopping of ongoing responses after feedback on errors and interference control (Groen, Gaastra, Lewis-Evans & Tucha, 2013).
-Other variables that have been studied and may explain the relationship between ADHD and risky behavior are the perception of the consequences of these behaviors as particularly attractive or less dangerous (Shoham et al, 2016), peer influences (Dekkers et al, 2020) and psycho-social factor such as parental monitoring (Shoham et al, 2020).
-In the current study I suggest a different variable that have not been studied yet, the relationship between perception of norms and risky behavior.
+The relationship between ADHD and risky behavior could be explained by executive dysfunction.
+The assumption is that risky behavior in ADHD is caused by impaired impulse control, owing to deficiencies in inhibition of prepotent responses; interruptions of ongoing responses after feedback on errors, and interference control (Groen, Gaastra, Lewis-Evans & Tucha, 2013).
+Other variables that have been studied, and that may explain the relationship between ADHD and risky behavior, are the perception of the consequences of these behaviors as attractive or less dangerous than they actually are (Shoham et al, 2016); peer influences (Dekkers et al, 2020), and psycho-social factors, such as parental monitoring (Shoham et al, 2020).
+In this study I suggest a different variable that has not been studied yet – the relationship between perceptions of norms and risky behavior.

 Norms